vidurb/docker-transmission-wireguard/README.md

 WireGuard is copyright of Jason A. Donenfeld.

-Warning: This image is currently under active development and is not fully tested.
+~~Warning: This image is currently under active development and is not fully tested.
 This warning will be removed once the image is tested.
-In the meantime, please open an issue if you encounter any bugs.
+In the meantime, please open an issue if you encounter any bugs.~~

+This image is now tested and working, and as such the first version has been released.
+Right now I've only tested it on `amd64` because that's all I have access to; if you have used the image on a different architecture and it works please do let me know by filing an issue.
+A friend with access to a Raspberry Pi has agreed to test it on `arm64`, so I hope to have that confirmed soon.

 Built using GitHub Actions: